autonity/docs.autonity.org/content/docs/validators/install-oracle/_index.md

     cd autonity-oracle
     make
     ```

-    (The `cmd` utilities, including the Clef account management tool, can be built using `make all`.)
+    This will build the executable (`./build/bin/autoracle`) and create a subdirectory containing data source plugins packaged in the release (`./build/bin/plugins/`).

+4. (Optional) Add data source plugins.
+Navigate to the `plugins` sub-directory of your working directory and add sub-directories for additional plugins you are installing.

-3. (Optional) Copy the generated binary to `/usr/local/bin` so it can be accessed by all users, or other location in your `PATH`:
+5. (Optional) Copy the generated binary to `/usr/local/bin` so it can be accessed by all users, or other location in your `PATH`:

     ```bash
     sudo cp build/bin/autoracle /usr/local/bin/autoracle